m-kupiec/compendium-javascript/README.md

 let abc = Abc();
 ```

-If a constructor function has `prototype` property which value is an object, then this object will be used as the prototype for the object created with the constructor function:
+If a constructor function has a `prototype` property which value is an object, then this object will be used as the prototype for the object created with the constructor function:

 ```js
 function Abc() {